Bradford Scobie: Doctor Donut

-Scobie is known for his onstage persona as the comical supervillain Doctor Donut.
-In this guise, Scobie wears a dirty white leotard, blackened teeth, a massive false eyebrow, and nearly identical mustache, an éclair hanging down the front of his crotch, a giant donut with the words "Doctor Donut" on his head, and fake donuts hanging all over his body.
+Scobie is known for his onstage persona as the supervillain Doctor Donut.
+In this role, Scobie wears a dirty white leotard, blackened teeth, a massive false eyebrow and mustache and an éclair hanging down the front of his crotch.
+A giant donut with the words "Doctor Donut" is placed on his head, with fake donuts hanging all over his body.

 New York media including L Magazine, The Village Voice and The New York Times covered Scobie's character.
 As this character, Scobie appeared alongside other artists from Manhattan's arts scene in Shortbus, a 2006 American comedy-drama film written and directed by John Cameron Mitchell.

 Other characters

 Other bizarre characters created by Scobie include the clown Ukulele Louie, the "spitty and adorable man-child" Bratwurst, and Cousin Rooster, a hillbilly who has sex with chickens.
 As Zombie Ralph he worked as "Master of Scare-a-Moanies" for "BOO-LESQUE WITH ZOMBIE RALPH", a Halloween-themed show at Joe's Pub in 2008.
+For the last ten years, Scobie has performed his burlesque emcee character, the dandy gent Sir Richard Castle, at New York's Slipper Room.